decryp7/holiday-planner/README.md

-An application to check the weather and direction of curated places during holiday.
+An application to check the weather and direction of curated places when traveling.

 #### Getting Started
 To run the development server, please run the following command.

 ```bash